By Jason Silverman

 One advantage of getting registered at the voter registration office is that you can sign up to get a permanent plastic voter registration card with your picture on it.
 This also serves as your photo I.D. when you vote.

-Many people with disabilities find it easier to vote by absentee ballot.
+Many people with disabilities find it easier to vote by Absentee Voting ballot.
 You can also visit the voter registration office for in person absentee voting several weeks before an election.
 There are many reasons allowed for in person absentee voting, including transportation issues.

 At election time, people with disabilities can use curbside voting at their precinct polling place.
 This means that the voting machines will be brought out to your car so you won’t have to walk or stand in line.
 You do not need a disability tag to vote curbside.